-During the two hours since the last update, police have continued to deal with a large number of calls, the vast majority of which relate to trees falling on road and power/telephone lines coming down.
+Police have dealing with a large volume of calls, the vast majority of which relate to trees falling on road and power/telephone lines coming down.

 – Flying debris, gusts of high winds and obstructions will make journeys and outdoor activities more dangerous.

 – If you have to travel, consider your mode of transport.

 Motorbikes and bicycles are particularly vulnerable in high cross winds.

 A storm of this severity has the potential to overturn high-sided vehicles and caravans

 – Steer clear of sea fronts and quays.
 High winds will also give large waves and spray along the coasts.